Prompted by some of your comments and messages, here are some chocolate frequently-asked questions...

 My chocolate has gray streaks.
 It is okay to use?

-That's called 'bloom' and it happens when the chocolate melts or gets warm, and then cools again without being tempered.
-Those streaks are harmless cocoa fat rising to the surface because when it was warmed, it lost its emulsion (like chicken stock or vinaigrette does.)
-Similarly, if there are crystal-like formations on the surface, those indicate 'sugar bloom' and the chocolate is safe to use.
+Those streaks that you see are harmless swirls of cocoa fat rising to the surface because when the chocolate was warmed, it lost its emulsion (like chicken stock or vinaigrette, which separates when heated, then cooled).
+Similarly, if there are crystal-like formations on the surface, those indicate ‘sugar bloom’ and the chocolate is safe to use.
 In either case, the chocolate can be melted and used as normal.
+If there is green mold, or anything furry, that means the chocolate got damp.
+In that case, it should be tossed.

 How long does chocolate last?

 Contrary to what you may hear, dark chocolate lasts around five years.
-That's in part due to the high amount of antioxidants, as well as the sugar, which is a preservative.
+That’s in part due to the high amount of antioxidants, as well as the sugar, which is a preservative.
+Milk chocolate and white chocolate contain milk solids and should be used within a year.

 What's the difference between bittersweet and semisweet chocolate?